How To Fix Magnetic Resistance On Exercise Bike

 Adjust Resistance Knob

 If you’re experiencing issues with the resistance levels, try adjusting the resistance knob or lever on your spin bike.
-Sometimes, the resistance knob may have slipped out of place or needs to be tightened.
 Refer to your spin bike’s manual for instructions on how to properly adjust the resistance knob or lever.

 Clean and Lubricate